-The Norwegian EPC system require every apartment to be certified separately.
+The Norwegian EPC system requires every apartment to be certified separately.
 Particularly for apartments, the defined limit value in the grading system is set for an average apartment.
-An apartment in the top or bottom floors or at a corner of an apartment building will have a higher heat loss and may very well get a lower grade than other apartments in the same building.
-Hence, a TEK10 building may have apartments with energy labels C and D, and in some rare cases even an energy label E. But these apartments are still more energy efficient than apartments with similar locations in older apartment buildings.
+An apartment in the top or bottom floors, or at a corner of an apartment building, will have higher heat loss and may very well get a lower grade than other apartments in the same building.
+Hence, a TEK10 building may have apartments with energy labels C and D, and in some rare cases even an E. But, these apartments are still more energy efficient than apartments with similar locations in older apartment buildings.

-Since most certifications for residential buildings are done in simplified registration mode, and not by professionals, a larger share of existing TEK10-buildings does get a D, and in some rare cases even an E. This is in many cases due to the more conservative calculation methods used in this simplified registration mode.
+Since most certifications for residential buildings are done in a simplified registration mode, and not by professionals, a larger share of existing TEK10-buildings do get a D, and in some rare cases even an E. This, in many cases, is due to the more conservative calculation methods used in this simplified registration mode.
 Another reason why some existing houses and apartments built after the code of 10 get a D, is that the grade scale has been revised and tightened three times between 2011 and 2015.
-E.g. a small residential building that had a C when it was new in 2012, could have a D in its EPC if given a new EPC in 2015.
+Take for instance a small residential building that had a C when it was new in 2012, which could have a D in its EPC if given a new EPC in 2015.

-Therefore, most of the poorer grades D (and E) for TEKO7/10-buildings are due to either one or a combination of these factors; the conservative method of calculation in the simplified registration system, unfavourable location of an apartment in apartment buildings, a geometrically unconventional building form with higher energy losses than the representative model, and/or the revised and tightened grading scale.
+Therefore, most of the poorer grade D (and E) given to TEK07/10-buildings are due to either one or a combination of these factors; the conservative method of calculation in the simplified registration system, unfavourable location of an apartment in apartment buildings, a geometrically unconventional building form with higher energy losses than the representative model, and/or the revised and tightened grading scale.
 So, the building itself is not necessarily less energy efficient.
 Figure 6 shows the energy grades in the already granted certificates to Norwegian residential buildings.